 The end result looked very good and (in my opinion) the 240p scanlines made the video output look much closer to what you’d expect.
 It wasn’t as sharp as the Innovation adapter, but overall it was a better look.
 Unfortunately, this is a complicated and expensive solution, so unless you already have the equipment required, I wouldn’t suggest this method.
 Click the picture for a full-size view:

 Wii U Virtual Console:

-The Wii U does a great job displaying GBA games, as long as you run it in the “pixel perfect” mode.
+The Wii U does a decent job displaying GBA games, with the typical software emulation lag added.
 It even looks great on a CRT, both running in 480p and downscaled to 240p.
 Something to note: If you set your Wii U to 480p widescreen, you can run GBA games in “pixel perfect” mode and they’ll fill the whole screen, since the GBA’s vertical resolution of 160 pixels can be multiplied 4 times to make 640.
 This is a great option for a 480p widescreen CRT or possibly even 480p/720p flat-screen TVs.
 That being said, if you have a 1080p display, running the GBA game in 1080p “pixel perfect” mode won’t fill the whole screen, but it will look better then running 480p in full-screen.
 More info is available on the GBA on Wii U page, but overall, it’s my opinion that the games look even better then the GBP.
 Also, you can click the picture below for a full-size view:

 Retron 5 vs Wii U in 720p: